This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }};

-Furthermore, it can be stored in template parameters, so that even types can be stored:
+Even more, it can be stored in template parameters, allowing types to be stored as well:

 template<fixed_string name, std::size_t offset, typename Type>